admajewski/cast-Test-Orange/README.md

 {path to directory}/gradlew build

 ```
-In directory build/libs you will see __cast_test-1.0-all.jar__ test app i and config file named __config.properties__
+In directory build/libs you will see __cast_test-1.0-all.jar__ test app and config file named __config.properties__

 ## How to run a test
 1. Run Appium Server.
 2. Run Android emulator or connect Android phone with USB debuggin toggled on.
 3. See and change configuration in __config.properties__ file.
-4. In CLI inside the buid/libs type:
+4. In CLI inside the buid/libs write:
 ```
 java -jar cast_test-1.0-all.jar
 ```